pressjitsu/pj-object-cache-red/README.md

 ## Overview

-A WordPress object cache backend that implements all available methods using the Redis PECL library.
+A highly efficient, predictive and unit tested WordPress object cache backend that implements all available methods using the Redis PECL library.

 ## Authors

+* Pressjitsu, Inc.
 * Eric Mann
 * Erick Hitter